 Modi suffers biggest state election loss, boosting opposition

-NEW DELHI: The ruling Bharatiya Janata Party was set to lose power in three key of states Rajasthan, Chhattisgarh and Madhya Pradesh on Tuesday, dealing Prime Minister Narendra Modi his biggest defeat since he took office in 2014 and boosting the opposition ahead of national polls next year.
+NEW DELHI: The ruling Bharatiya Janata Party lost power in three key states of Rajasthan, Chhattisgarh and Madhya Pradesh on Tuesday, dealing Prime Minister Narendra Modi his biggest defeat since he took office in 2014 and boosting the opposition ahead of national polls next year.

+Reacting late on Tuesday to the results, Modi wrote on Twitter: "Victory and defeat are an integral part of life.
+Today's results will further our resolve to serve people and work even harder for the development of India."

-The poll results came as a shot in the arm for Rahul Gandhi, president of the left-of-centre Congress, who is trying to forge a broad alliance with regional groups and present Modi with his most serious challenge yet in the general election, which must be held by May.
+The results came as a shot in the arm for Rahul Gandhi, president of the left-of-centre Congress, who is trying to forge a broad alliance with regional groups and present Modi with his most serious challenge yet in a general election that must be held by May.

 Congress has ruled India for most of its post-independence era after 1947 but was decimated by Modi's BJP in national polls in 2014.
 Since then, it had struggled to make major inroads, even in state polls.